programmatix/Words/content/projects/1000-personal-site.md

 date: 2018-01-15T09:50:29+07:00
 layout: "project.html"
 ---
-Coded with the Hugo static site generator.
+This site is coded with the static site generator Hugo.

+Having used Wordpress for blogging duties in the past, I'm a big convert to static site generators.
+They're much faster, both for adding and consuming content.

 The source is [on Github](https://gropple.github.io/Words/projects/) and it's hosted on Git Pages.